ben-grande/qusal/docs/BOOTSTRAP.md

 ## Description

-With so many packages, you are wondering, how to bootstrap a new system?
-Which order should the packages be applied?
+With so many packages, you may be wondering, how to bootstrap a new system?
 Well, the answer depends on your goal.

 Bellow you will find a list sorted by task, which have projects that can help you accomplish your mission.
+The order of which the formulas are applied can matter in some circumstances, in those cases, it is noted in this page.

 ## Essential

-- Base (in order):
+- Base (order matters):
   - [dom0](../salt/dom0/README.md)
   - [debian-minimal](../salt/debian-minimal/README.md)
   - [fedora-minimal](../salt/fedora-minimal/README.md)